ctuning/ck-request/README.md

 The simplest one is when CK module just prints notes about how to obtain and install a required software, and then re-run its detection via CK.

-However, a more conveient way is to provide a related CK package which will automatically download, install and even build required software with all sub-dependencies for a given platform (CK currently supports Linux, Android, Windows and MacOS).
+However, a more convenient way is to provide a related CK package which will automatically download, install and even build required software with all sub-dependencies for a given platform (CK currently supports Linux, Android, Windows and MacOS).